bilalanees98/nestjs-assignment/README.md

 See the collection for documentation:

-- navigate to localhost:3000/api in your browser after running run command
+- navigate to <YOUR-URL>/api in your browser

 ## Architecture Diagram